aws-samples/eks-blueprints-for-terraform-workshop/content/090_automate_cluster_registeration/010-automate_cluster_registeration.md

 ::video{id=Oclo78ladi8}

 ArgoCD manages and deploys applications on clusters.
 To do this, it needs cluster connection information.
 This information is provided through Kubernetes secrets.
-When these secrets with the proper labels, they automatically appear as available clusters under Settings > Clusters in the ArgoCD dashboard.
+When these secrets are created with the proper labels, they automatically appear as available clusters under Settings > Clusters in the ArgoCD dashboard.
 In this chapter, we will automate cluster registration by managing this metadata through Git.

 In the "ArgoCD Basics/Register Cluster" chapter, we manually registered hub cluster using a one-time kubectl command.
 In this chapter, we transition to a GitOps-driven approach.
 We will test this automation by automatically registering the hub cluster through automation.